sh1so6/WindowTabs/README.md

   - Immediately hides all existing tab groups
   - Stops automatic tab grouping for new windows
   - Disables Settings menu to prevent configuration changes
+- When re-enabled:
+  - Restores your previous tab group configuration

 ## Settings